TheIconfactory/Tapestry/Documentation/API.md

 	]
 ```

-Any HTML element can be used.
-For example the connector for podcasts uses these two rules:
+The connector for podcasts uses two rules that must both pass — the second rule has no `variable`, making it a filter that narrows the match to podcast sites specifically:

 ```json
 		{